Why I'm not on active on social media? Why don't I have a online presence on social media?

-If we're "friends" on facebook or want to add me, please take into consideration that I only log in once a few weeks to review recent activity.
-Don't get upset If I don't answer in 1 week. if you really want to contact me ask for my e-mail address, telephone number or just use the contact form on my website.
+If we're "friends" on facebook or want to add me, please take into consideration that I used to log in once a few months to review recent activity.
+Don't get upset If I don't answer. if you really want to contact me ask for my e-mail address, telephone number or just use the contact form on my website.

 The problem with Facebook is that if you are not active on it, people tend to forget you exist even if you try to initiate contact outside of Facebook.